meixuan-stephanie/Taxonomy-of-Faults-in-Deep-Learning-Related-Jobs/README.md

 * Wrong type of pooling layer

 > @Model Types& Properties

+eg. This category of faults may affect the structure and properties of a DL model as a whole, rather than its individual aspects or components

-* Wrong model initialisation
+* Wrong model initialisation eg. incorrect initialisation of a model may lead to the instability of the gradients

 * Wrong weights initialisation
-* Wrong selection of model eg. A recurrent network was used instead of a convolutional network which requires the latter
+* Wrong selection of model type eg. A recurrent network was used instead of a convolutional network which requires the latter
 * Wrong network architecture
 * Suboptimal network structure eg. too many layers are used, causing suboptimal structure which in turn leads to poor performance of the model
 * Multiple initialisations of CNN